Raviteja-T/TRaviteja/update.md

 2. Worked as a Asst.prof in Sai tirumala NVR engineering college, Narasaraopet (2016 to 2019)
 3. Worked as a Incharge Head of the Department in St.Marys's group of institutions, Guntur (2013 to 2016).
 4. Worked as a Asst.prof of Narasaraopet Engineering College, Narasaraopet (2012)

+### Memberships

+1. IJERT- Robotics and Automation Society.
+2. Global Journal of computer science and technology
+3. IRED – Institute of Research Engineers and Doctors (No : SNM10100059417)
+4. IAENG – International Association of Engineers (No : 214423)

 ### Contact